College English Instructor

 Tom Stoppard

-As a teacher of composition, I facilitate a collegial, accessible environment in which students are empowered as communicators to make a difference in the world.
-I encourage my students to craft their own personalized practices as writers and communicators, challenging them to build collegial relationships with their peers and to use their writing to effect change.
-My role in this endeavor is as a facilitator and not merely a director or supervisor; I aim to center student identity and agency in every course I teach.
+As a teacher, I facilitate a welcoming, accessible environment in which students are empowered as communicators to make a difference in the world.
+I encourage my students to craft their own personalized practices as writers and communicators, challenging them to build collegial relationships with their peers and to use their writing to effect systemic change.
+Through text selection and celebrating diverse linguistic habits, I center marginalized voices in the writing classroom.
+My role as a teacher requires serving as a facilitator and not merely a director or supervisor; I aim to center student identity and agency in every course I teach.

 The professional and academic writing students will do in the future will often be performed within a writing community.
 This is why I want my students to see each other as peers and sources of support in the processes of writing, reading, and thinking.
-When teaching online, I frequently make use of collaborative annotation programs like PerusAll and Nearpod, which allow students to see each others’ comments in real-time so that readings and videos become a field for collaboration and communication.
-For in-person instruction, I use student-centered teaching modalities like jigsaw discussions, pair work, and group reflection.
+Along with highlighting the importance of peer review, I use student-centered teaching modalities like jigsaw discussions, pair work, and group reflection to build connections between students.

 I am deeply passionate about prioritizing student mental health, ensuring equitable access to learning supports for students with specific needs, and providing resources to help language learners.
-In our diverse campus community and nation, it is of vital importance that I carefully create every element of my composition courses with accessibility and accountability in mind, from image descriptions on the Canvas website to diverse representations of authors in the syllabus.
+In our diverse state and nation, it is of vital importance that I carefully create every element of my composition courses with accessibility and accountability in mind, from image descriptions on the Canvas website to live captions during lectures.
+My research in disability studies has allowed me to place a special emphasis on making my class accessible and I constantly seek to improve my practices in this area.

 Self-Empowered Students

-The power words hold is a value I impart to my students.
-I desire to see them develop an awareness and even enjoyment of this element of writing.
-They gain a sense of empowerment through their growth as communicators in my classes.
-I model different writing strategies and encourage students to criticize those that do not benefit them.
-My goal is not for them to learn to write how I want, but to learn how to write in the way that best serves their purposes and allows them to use their skills to make an impact in their communities, workplaces, and academic disciplines.
+The power of words is a central theme in my courses.
+I desire to see students develop an awareness and even enjoyment of this element of writing.
+They gain a sense of empowerment through their growth as communicators.
+I build flexibility into my courses, sometimes allowing multiple options for the pacing of draft and feedback cycles so students can develop a writing process that works best for them as individuals.
+My goal is not for them to learn to write how I want, but to learn how to write in the way that best serves their purposes and allows them to use their skills to make an impact in their communities and academic disciplines.
+Beyond that, their writing and communication skills will allow them to effect systemic change, and I encourage them to write with this goal in mind.